unprosaiclabyrinth/bblogger/README.md

 ```
 make VVERBOSE=1
 ```
-Log the basic block trace of the execution of an application using bblogger:
+Log the dynamic basic block trace of the execution of an application using bblogger:
 ```
 ./.vendor/drio-11/bin64/drrun -c bblogger.so -- ./application
 ```

-By default, bblogger writes the basic block trace of the execution to a file called `bbtrace.log`.
+By default, bblogger writes the dynamic basic block trace of the execution to a file called `bbtrace.log`.
 A custom output file path may be specified using the `-o` flag:
 ```
 ./.vendor/drio-11/bin/bin64/drrun -c bblogger.so -o /path/to/log -- ./application
 ```